Global Legal Studies LLB Honours

 The UK and EU Law | 20 |

-In Stage Two, there are a number of core modules that progress from Stage 1 and complete the foundations of legal knowledge, helping you to further develop your legal skills.
+In Stage 2, there are a number of core modules that progress from Stage 1 and complete the foundations of legal knowledge, helping you to further develop your legal skills.
+In semester one, you’ll gain an understanding of criminal, land and tort law, and in semester two, you will study a compulsory equity module.

 During Stage 2 you’ll also study a compulsory module in Global Private Law where you’ll be introduced to international private, transnational private, comparative tort and comparative contract law, and a compulsory module in Public International Law.